rails/website/_posts/2023-03-31-this-week-in-rails-march-31st-edition.markdown

 [Action Cable: _assert_broadcasts_ return the messages that were broadcast](https://github.com/rails/rails/pull/47793)
-This PR makes Action Cable's `assert_broadcasts` return the messages that were broadast.
+This PR makes Action Cable's `assert_broadcasts` return the messages that were broadcast.

 This way you can more easily test them, for example: